Arbegnoch: Anti-guerrilla operations of 1936

-The attack on Graziani and the reprisals
+Attack on Graziani and reprisals

 On 19 February 1937 – Yekatit 12 according to the Ge'ez calendar – saw the attempted assassination of Marshal Graziani by Eritrean rebels Abraham Deboch and Mogos Asgedom in Addis Ababa.
 The Italian response was immediate.
 According to Mockler, "Italian carabinieri had fired into the crowds of beggars and poor assembled for the distribution of alms; and it is said that the Federal Secretary, Guido Cortese, even fired his revolver into the group of Ethiopian dignitaries standing around him."
 Hours later, Cortese gave the fatal order:

 For the rest of that day, through Saturday and Sunday, Italians killed Ethiopians with daggers and truncheons to the shouts of "Duce!
 Duce!" and "Civiltà Italiana!"
 They doused native houses with petrol and set them on fire.
 They broke into the homes of local Greeks and Armenians and lynched their servants.
 Some even posed on the corpses of their victims to have their photographs taken.
 In three days, the Italians had killed between 1,400 and 30,000 Ethiopians in Addis Ababa alone.

 The attempted murder provided the Italians with the reason to implement Mussolini's order, issued as early as 3 May 1936, for the summary execution of "The Young Ethiopians", the small group of intellectuals who had received college education from American and European colleges.
 The same day as the assassination, a military tribunal was set up, and by nightfall, 62 Ethiopians were tried and shot at the Alem Bekagn prison in Addis Ababa.
 "The Graziani Massacre marked the almost total liquidation of the intellectual component of the Resistance," writes Bahru Zewde.